 SATs are statutory and take place during one week in May when your child is in Year 6.
-They are designed to to monitor how well a school is doing in helping your child make progress.
+They are designed to monitor how well a school is doing in helping your child make progress.

-Your child will sit a reading paper, a spelling test, and as a number of Maths papers.
+Your child will sit a reading paper, a spelling test, and a number of Maths papers.
 The tests are timed and are administered in school by teachers familiar to your child.

 If your child has a Special Educational Need they may be able to access extra time, rest breaks or someone to read the questions for them.
 The SENCo at the school will be able to talk to you about this.

 The SATs papers are sent off by the school for external marking.
 Parents and children do not see their papers once they have been completed.

 If you are interested in SATs weekly tuition for your child, then email Jane to find out more or book your initial meeting.